 Make a short list of field-related vocabulary items, and use those items in a second Google search to locate articles containing those keywords.
 Google limits the number of search terms to about 30 words.
 Are the articles containing those keywords related to your field of study?
 If so, skim through the article for more key concepts and terminology that you can include in a glossary.

-In the right hand column below, write a definition of the term as if it were a complete sentence.
+Next to each word, write a definition of the term as if it were a complete sentence.
 Search Google by typing “define:” and the word you wish to define.
 If you use the Google definition, remember to capitalize the first word and end with a period as if it were a sentence.
 However, definitions are usually sentence fragments.
 They do not contain conjugated verbs.
 Whatever you do, do not try to define the word yourself.
 If Google proves unhelpful, look for a link to an online glossary for your field of study on FieldRelated.com.